UEIUA CPY-2420 Review and possible problems

 Problem n.2 – Charging voltage

 I noticed every now and then the charging level of my lead-acid AGM batteries goes over 15V with peak values of 16/16.1V only for a few seconds.
 It only happened a few times on hot (italian) days in June.
-Maximum charging voltage for these batteries should be 14.8V and, yes, here I’m missing a programmable voltage limit function; and maybe a temperature control over the battery, too, to lower charge voltage when temperature raises (but I’m not sure if more expensive regulators have this, must check).
+Maximum charging voltage for my Deep Cycle AGM batteries should be 14.8V and, yes, here I’m missing a programmable voltage limit function; and maybe a temperature control over the battery, too, to lower charge voltage when temperature raises (but I’m not sure if more expensive regulators have this, must check).

 Problem n.3 – Load connectors and melted cables